-Since 2001, 1.8 million refugees have fled to Pakistan from neighboring Afghanistan.
+Since 2001, more than 1.8 million refugees have fled to Pakistan from neighboring Afghanistan.
 The refugees in the border town of Peshawar are desperately short of food and clothing.
-At the time the clinic was founded, Otsuka Pakistan Ltd., an Otsuka Pharmaceutical affiliate, was providing I.V. solutions to the area through the Red Cross, and as a company doing business in the Asian Arab region, Otsuka was determined to provide direct assistance to local refugees.
+At the time the clinic was founded, Otsuka Pakistan Ltd., an Otsuka Pharmaceutical affiliate, was providing intravenous solutions to the area through the Red Cross, and as a company doing business in the region, Otsuka was determined to provide direct assistance to refugees.
 An in-depth study indicated that a free medical clinic was needed to provide support to people in refugee camps who lacked adequate medical treatment, and the Otsuka Welfare Clinic was established in 2003.

 CSROtsuka Welfare Clinic

-As of 2014, the clinic employs eight regular staff, including three physicians, assisted by nurses, pharmacists, and midwives.
-The clinic mainly sees women and children, providing treatment for respiratory, digestive, dermatological, obstetric, and gynecological ailments as well as ophthalmology and otolaryngology.
-In addition to helping Afghan refugees, the clinic provides care for local residents, seeing some 150 patients a day.
-In all, the clinic has treated more than 700,000 people since it opened.
+The clinic employed nine regular staff, including three physicians, assisted by nurses, pharmacists, and medical assistants.
+The clinic saw mainly women and children, providing treatment to approximately 300 patients a day for respiratory, digestive, dermatological, obstetric, gynecological, ophthalmological and otolaryngological ailments.
+In addition to helping Afghan refugees, the clinic provided care for local residents.
+In all, the clinic treated more than 880,000 people since it opened.

 In July 2010, heavy flooding caused by severe rainfall in the region caused considerable damage at the nearby Aza Khel Refugee Camp.
 Clinic staff traveled to the area to set up a temporary treatment facility to provide care for people.